Jeolla Province: Joseon: 1392–1910

-The Donghak Peasant Revolution of 1894-95 began in Jeollado, which was a peasant revolt fueled by the fervor of a coming local "messiah" and protests over Seoul's high taxes on rice and increasing number of Japanese traders in Joseon.
-They had anti-Japanese sentiments due to the Japanese invasions of Korea (1592–1598).
+The Donghak Peasant Revolution of 1894–1895 began in Jeolla-do, which was a peasant revolt fueled by the fervor of the believed coming of a local messiah and protests over Seoul's high taxes on rice and the increasing number of Japanese traders in Joseon.
+There was anti-Japanese sentiment due to the Japanese invasions of Korea (1592–1598).